Your Hampi Questions Answered: 15 Things Every Backpacker Wants to Know

 Can you swim in the Tungabhadra River?

 Don't.
-Strong currents, uneven riverbed, and crocodiles reported upstream.
+Strong currents, an uneven riverbed, and crocodiles reported upstream.
 Drownings happen.
-The river looks inviting, especially at the ghats, but it's not safe.
+The river looks inviting, especially at the ghats, but it isn't safe.
 Coracle rides only — and insist on a life jacket.

 What's the best way to get around the ruins?

 Bicycle.
-The ruins are spread across 26 square kilometers, connected by flat-ish roads through boulder fields.
-Rental is INR 100-150/day from shops in Hampi Bazaar.
-The ride from Virupaksha Temple to Vittala Temple (3 km) passes through ancient marketplaces and rocky landscapes that are as impressive as the temples.
+The ruins spread across 26 square kilometers, connected by flat-ish roads through boulder fields.
+Rental runs INR 100-150/day from shops in Hampi Bazaar.
+The ride from Virupaksha Temple to Vittala Temple (3 km) passes through ancient marketplaces and rocky landscapes as impressive as the temples themselves.

-Walking works for the central Hampi Bazaar area but the full site is too spread out.
+Walking works for the central Hampi Bazaar area, but the full site is too spread out to cover on foot.

-Hemakuta Hill: Easier climb, between Virupaksha and Krishna temples.
-Cluster of early Jain and Shiva temples.
+Hemakuta Hill: An easier climb, sitting between Virupaksha and Krishna temples.
+A cluster of early Jain and Shiva temples.
 The sunset view of Virupaksha Temple's gopuram silhouetted against the sky is Hampi's most photographed scene.
 Also free.

 Is there an ATM in Hampi?

-No. The nearest ATMs are in Hospet (13 km).
-SBI and ICICI ATMs near the Hospet bus stand.
-Withdraw before coming.
+No. The nearest ATMs are in Hospet (13 km) — look for SBI and ICICI near the Hospet bus stand.
+Withdraw before you come.
 Carry INR 5,000-8,000 for a 3-4 day stay.
-Most guesthouses and restaurants are cash-only.
-A few accept UPI.
+Most guesthouses and restaurants are cash-only, and only a few accept UPI.

 What about phone signal?

-Spotty between ruins.
+Spotty between the ruins.
 BSNL has the best coverage.
-Jio and Airtel work in Hampi Bazaar but can be dead zones around the Royal Enclosure and Hippie Island.
+Jio and Airtel work in Hampi Bazaar but drop into dead zones around the Royal Enclosure and Hippie Island.
 Carry a physical map from your guesthouse.

 Mango Tree Restaurant (Hippie Island side): Legendary thali by the river.
 INR 150-250.